BiomeResearchTeam/data-hunters-chapters/_chapters/010-Python fundamentals/200-hands-on-dataframes-columns-missing-2.md

 ---
-title: HANDS ON - DataFrames columns missing 2
+title: ✏️ Hands on - DataFrames columns missing 2
 slug: hands-on-dataframes-columns-missing-2
 abstract: It's time to put everything you've learned into practice.
 Try to correctly complete this code!
 ---